php-dev-br/laravel-doc-pt-br/filesystem.md

 <a name="file-urls"></a>
 ### File URLs

 You may use the `url` method to get the URL for the given file.
 If you are using the `local` driver, this will typically just prepend `/storage` to the given path and return a relative URL to the file.
-If you are using the `s3` driver, the fully qualified remote URL will be returned:
+If you are using the `s3` or `rackspace` driver, the fully qualified remote URL will be returned:

     use Illuminate\Support\Facades\Storage;